 InterTrade Ireland, are a cross-border body, covering the Republic of Ireland and Northern Ireland, who offers a guide to become ‘investor ready’.
 Additionally, they specialise in early-stage startups and provide a range of services and advice.

 The Seedcorn Competition is another opportunity for startups.
+Closing date for applications is Friday 1st June 2018.
 Primarily, startups who require new equity funding as funding received can be up to €280,000.
 The Seedcorn is basically a two-step application which includes:

 - Registration and initial application form